ESE-Peasy/NarrateMyWay/docs/guidance.md

 for customisation options for the theme we are using.
 (Feel free to change the theme, I just thought this one works well for simplicity and how easy it is to add content)
 * Note - if you modify the `_config.yml` file you will need to restart the server by executing step 3

+## Using Code Blocks
+Code blocks work the same as standard Markdown.
+Note that to use certain syntax in the code block you first need to stop Jekyll from attempting to parse it.
+Things with double-braces will need to be enclosed in raw/endraw blocks as mentioned [here](https://stackoverflow.com/questions/24102498/escaping-double-curly-braces-inside-a-markdown-code-block-in-jekyll).